This important iron works was on the north bank of the River Clyde just east, and just across the river, from the Clydebridge Steel Works.

-There were several reasons for the building of the Rutherglen and Coatbridge Railway and one of them of the carrying of raw materials from the Coatbridge area to the works.
+There were several reasons for the building of the Rutherglen and Coatbridge Branch (Caledonian Railway) and one of them of the carrying of raw materials from the Lanarkshire and Monklands areas to the works.
 Access was from the east, from Clyde Junction, and the works was on the north side of this railway.
 Before this line, it was served by waggonways belonging to the works, which now closed.
 Iron ore from Cumbria could also be carried to the works via Whifflet.

 The Lanarkshire and Ayrshire Railway was built years later, but this had a long curve from Kirkhill to Carmyle to bring imported iron ore from Ardrossan Montgomerie Pier to the works.